Actions and Detail Panel

 Nah.
 We’re in it for the games, the learning, and the fun.
 Let’s be honest: you’re all winners at our Jam.

 If you’re making a digital/computer game, then yes please: we don’t have any machines.
 There’s high-speed WiFi and lots of plug sockets, but you’ll need your own machine.

 Who owns the games that get made?

-You do.
-We’re going to put up some webspace to host the finished games, and we’re encouraging people to share their code too: looking at how people have built stuff is all part of the fun.
+You do!
+We usually share the finished games online, and we’re encouraging people to share their code too: looking at how people have built stuff is all part of the fun.
 Ownership of anything goes to the creator of the game, but sharing is caring, right?